-The school has not been inspected for seven years, which is longer than the fiveyear maximum interval between inspections.
+The school has not been inspected for seven years.
 Changes in school effectiveness may have happened at any point in that period.
 The long time between inspections is because the law changed in 2011; it made outstanding schools exempt from routine inspection.